LukitaPeola/LukitaPeola/README.md

 # Hey there!👋 I'm Ian Brandan

 ## About me
 My name is Ian and I'm 21 years old.
 At this moment, I'm studying Systems Engineering and I have just finished a bootcamp about Data Science where I learnt how to use different technologies such as Python, SQL, PowerBI and many others.
-I'm taking my first steps creating projects on this platform and I'm enthusiast to keep learning and being part of others projects.
+I'm taking my first steps creating projects on this platform and I'm enthusiast to keep learning and being part of other projects.
 I consider myself as an honest, ambitious, working and critical person.
-I really enjoy being part of big working groups and communicating with people.
+I really enjoy being part of big teamwork groups and communicating with people.

 ## Current interests
 - **🔭** Looking for my first job opportunity!